-Russia and Ukraine are unhappy with the International Olympic Committee (IOC) decision on the participation of Russian and Belarusian athletes at the 2024 Paris Olympics.
+Russia and Ukraine are unhappy with the International Olympic Committee's (IOC) decision regarding the participation of Russian and Belarusian athletes at the 2024 Paris Olympics.

-On December 8, Russian Sports Minister Oleg Matytsin criticized the “discriminatory conditions” imposed by the IOC on Russian athletes participating in the 2024 Paris Olympics, requiring them to compete as neutral and not actively support the conflict in Ukraine.
+On December 8, Russian Sports Minister Oleg Matytsin criticized the “discriminatory conditions” imposed by the IOC on Russian athletes participating in the Paris 2024 Olympic Games, requiring them to compete as neutral and not actively support the conflict in Ukraine.

-For his part, writing on social network X , Ukrainian Foreign Minister Dmytro Kuleba described the IOC's decision to allow Russian and Belarusian athletes to participate in the 2024 Paris Olympics as neutrals as "shameful".
-He called on partners to criticize the decision, saying it would undermine the Olympic principles.
+For his part, writing on social media platform X , Ukrainian Foreign Minister Dmytro Kuleba described the IOC's decision to allow Russian and Belarusian athletes to participate in the 2024 Paris Olympics as neutrals as "shameful."
+He urged partners to criticize the decision, arguing that it would undermine the principles of the Olympic Games.

-Earlier the same day, the IOC announced that qualified Russian and Belarusian athletes can participate in the 2024 Paris Olympics as neutrals, without flags, symbols or national anthems.
+Earlier that day, the IOC announced that eligible Russian and Belarusian athletes could participate in the 2024 Paris Olympics as neutrals, without flags, symbols, or national anthems.

-Athletes from both countries were initially banned from international competition after Russia launched a “special military operation” in Ukraine in February 2022.
-Now, athletes are gradually being allowed to return as neutrals in most sports.
+Initially, athletes from both countries were banned from international competition after Russia launched a "special military operation" in Ukraine in February 2022.
+Now, athletes are gradually being allowed back as neutral competitors in most sports.

 Source